 Kids and teens have their eyes glued to their screens all day long.
 They watch educational videos, use apps to do assignments, search the web, view digital documents and take online tests.
 Even their meetings with teachers are done online, via video conference.

 After school, many kids and teens unwind by spending time on social networks, watching TV or playing video games.
 The World Health Organization (WHO) has found that isolation and restrictions make it even more tempting to spend time in front of screens.

 Kids and teens miss being around their friends.
 With online learning, communication is often limited to student-teacher interactions, so students miss out on chatting with their friends in class.
 According to the website Naître et grandir, students also miss the physical contact, like hugs, that they would normally get from their friends while playing or at recess.
 In addition, online learning deprives them of the opportunity to develop certain social skills (conflict resolution, for example).

 Professional help is also available.
-For example, families with a Kaleido RESP have access to the Stepping Stone Program, which offers family coaching from a professional team.
+For example, families with a Kaleido RESP have access to Accompanying Services offered by quality partners.
 Check it out today!